ferrannp/react-native-sync-adapter/README.md

 react-native run-android
 ```

 **Be careful**: The installed app will trigger a sync around every minute (so it is easy to see that is working).
-If you debug the app, you should be able to see the HeadlessJS ouputing: `Headless JS task was fired!` (remember not to have the app on the foreground).
+If you debug the app, you should be able to see the HeadlessJS ouputing: `Headless JS task was fired!` (remember not to have the app on the foreground: Unless you override this behavior).
 After you try it, I recommend to uninstall the app so you don't harm your device battery life.